Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **6. IBM Cloud, Weather API & NEXMO API Integrations**

-The system is enhanced with several integrations along with IBM Cloud, including Nexmo SMS API for sending critical alerts to farmers, OpenWeather API for integrating real-time weather data all backed and integrated into Salesforce Experience Cloud (Ecosync Website).
+The system is enhanced with several integrations along with IBM Cloud, including Nexmo SMS API for sending critical alerts to farmers,IBM Environmental Intelligence Suite APIs for daily and hourly weather updates, OpenWeather API for integrating real-time weather data all backed and integrated into Salesforce Experience Cloud (Ecosync Website).

 <h2 align="center"> Detailed Description <a name="detail-materials"></a> </h2>